francoisdevlin/config-expressions/examples/README.md

 This will also remove the need to even maintain a list of usernames in _configuration_, as our pattern file will provide a _convention_ instead.

-# Patterns Reference
+# Expressions Reference
-The following patterns are available in a label, with the high precedence matches towards the top
+The following expressions are available in a label, with the high precedence matches towards the top

 1. An exact match
 1. An enum match